daft-dev/daft/docs/index.rst

 **Daft** is a Python package that uses `matplotlib <http://matplotlib.org/>`_ to render pixel-perfect *probabilistic graphical models* for publication in a journal or on the internet.
-With a short Python script and an intuitive model-building syntax you can design directed and undirected graphs and save them in any formats that matplotlib supports.
+With a short Python script and an intuitive model-building syntax you can design directed (Bayesian Networks, directed acyclic graphs) and undirected (Markov random fields) models and save them in any formats that matplotlib supports (including PDF, PNG, EPS and SVG).

 Installation